Call for Papers

 The following themes are particularly relevant:

-We hope to see both theoretical contributions and applied results in domains including vision, motor control, and navigation, as well as the use of diverse mathematical objects such as quotient spaces, fiber bundles, Lie groups, Riemannian manifolds, graphs, and group representations.
+We hope to see both theoretical contributions and applied results in domains including vision, motor control, navigation, and language as well as the use of diverse mathematical objects such as quotient spaces, fiber bundles, Lie groups, Riemannian manifolds, graphs, topological domains, and group representations.
 We are also interested in submissions contributing benchmark datasets or software.
 This list is intended to provide guidance, but it is far from exhaustive.
 If you are unsure whether your work is within scope of this workshop, please reach out to the organizers.

 There are two tracks for submission to NeurReps.
 Submissions to both tracks will be featured during the workshop's poster session, and a subset of all submissions will be selected for spotlight talks.